 A lot of seniors who are already in their final chapters of life usually stop consuming food.
 This is something that concerns those who care for these older adults.

-A decreased appetite is common among seniors receiving hospice care in Chino, California.
+A decreased appetite is common among seniors receiving hospice care in Ontario, California.
 Forcing them to eat is not the answer, but you can address some issues that will help increase their appetite.

 - Difficulty chewing and swallowing.